varnish/Varnish-Book/varnish_book.rst

 .. table 1

-.. csv-table:: Table :counter:`tables`: Topics Covered in This Book and Their Availability in Varnish Cache and Varnish Plus
+.. csv-table:: Table :counter:`table`: Topics Covered in This Book and Their Availability in Varnish Cache and Varnish Plus
    :name: Topics Covered in This Book and Their Availability in Varnish Cache and Varnish Plus
    :delim: ,
    :header-rows: 1